mariusbaican/Card-Game-Backend/README.md

 # GwentStone Lite

+This project was the first assignment in my Object-Oriented Programming class.

 ### Introduction

 My goal for this project was to create an **intuitive** and **easy to use** ecosystem.